General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Which conflict have the Peaky Blinders returned from in season 1?
+- Which warfare have the Peaky Blinders returned from in season 1?

 - Which space of Birmingham is the present set?